irJERAD/saysjerad/content/who-me/spiritual-economics.md

 Simple Truth:
 We have a limited amount of resources.
-The soul is really needed for something
+The soul is a living conscious essence

 Highlights:
 - "Something was wrong in the future, we went back to see what happened"